Join us as we help showcase the construction of the University of Warwick’s visionary Sport & Wellness Hub.

 With the static time lapse now operational and being remotely monitored by us at base, we can focus on capturing video and short term time lapse on site.
 Communication is, again, very important in maximising our time and resources.
 As a team we are constantly checking weather forecasts and receiving updates on site progress.
 This is allowing us to target days where new, important and visually interesting activities are taking place.

 At the time of publishing this article, the construction programme is less than a third of the way through.
 Everything is so far on, or just ahead of target, with cold weather being the only potential foreseen delay.
 Our next visit will be early in the new year in order to capture some more on the ground footage for inclusion in our third update video.
-To date, we have published two short edits.
+To date, we have published five short edits.